MechanicalRabbit/OHDSICohortExpressions.jl/README.md

 [![Open Issues][issues-img]][issues-url]
 [![Apache License][license-img]][license-url]

-This is a proof-of-concept implementation of a conversion from the JSON cohort definitions used in the OHDSI ecosystem into an SQL transaction.
+This is an alpha-quality implementation of a conversion from the JSON cohort definitions used in the OHDSI ecosystem into an SQL transaction.

 ### Project Status

-At this time, this implementation is able to convert all 797 cohorts from PhenotypeLibrary v0.1 to generate SQL that works against Amazon RedShift, Microsoft SQL Server, and PostgreSQL.

-There are significant gaps in functionality.
-Many expressions available in the JSON cohort definition have yet to be translated.
-In these cases, an assertion error should arise.
-We have yet to write documentation, perform code review, or construct regression tests.
-The API is in a provisional form and very likely to change.
+This project has only implemented a subset of the OHDSI Circe format which we are able to verify via the OHDSI PhentotypeLibrary.
+Other permutations are left as an `assert` error.
+If you encounter one of these, you could [open][issue-gap] a gap issue.
+We've not implemented these permutations since it's important to have a regression test, therefore providing an example cohort definition and results is helpful.

 ### Example Usage